winterkultist/js2ts/README.md

 ## Implement a small feature in js

-- Create a new acid attack in `attack.js`
+- Create a new attack with `element: 'acid'` in `attack.js`
-- Create a new acid lakmon in `/src/lakmon`, the `Balsamlak` that uses the new attack
+- Create a new acid lakmon in the folder `/src/lakmon`, the `Balsamlak` that uses the new attack
-- Create a test in `arena.js` and let the Balsamlak fight another lakmon
+- Create a test in `arena.spec.js` and let the Balsamlak fight another lakmon
 - Write a function `learnNewAttack` wherever you see fit, that learns a lakmon a new attack.
 (Pushes it into it's attacks array)
   - This function should throw an error when an attack is learned that has a different element than the lakmon
   - Write a test for this function